Silcock Family: Divorce

 Ann Belles and Jim Silcock had an uncontested divorce in 2011, which the divorce mediator characterized as friendly, quick, and focused on the needs of their sons.

 In popular culture

 The family is best known for being featured in an episode of the former Fox reality television series Nanny 911.
-Because the family was so big, all three nannies were summoned to visit them.

-California-based singer-songwriter Dave Nachmanoff, who is also the sideman to Al Stewart ("Year of the Cat", "Time Passages"), has recorded three CDs with the family, with the boys writing each of the songs with him.

-Barry Silcock was profiled in an episode of An Adoption Story, which aired on Discovery Health Channel.
-This episode features Barry, Jim, and Ann appearing in a family court to finalize Barry's adoption by Jim and Ann after Barry reached the age of majority.
+The family appears with California-based singer-songwriter Dave Nachmanoff in an album.